cfaulkner985/hollywood-reviews/Testing.md

 The slider images go through on a loop as expected and can be moved quicker by clicking the little circle as expected.
 Typing in the input boxes are working as well as the country which brings up and list of countries as expected.
 Also, the date picker for date of review is working as expected.
 Also the ‘Submit Review’ button works as expected.

 ## Reviews Page
 * This will display the list of reviews in a Collapsible.
 The heading of the collapsible will display movie reviewed and date review and when the user clicks on this it will display the rest of the information that the user left.
+The user will have to type in a movie they reviewed or they will get a pop up message and cant go any further.
 * There is an edit button that when the user clicks it will bring them to an edit review page where they will be able to edit the review they have left.
 * There is also a delete button that when the user clicks it will delete the review that they have left.
 This cannot be undone when pressed.
 <p align="center">